xfshuang/cs197v-module-3-assignment-update/README.md

-This repository is meant to be used in module 3 of CS 197V at City College of San Francisco.
+This repository is meant to be used in Module 3 of CS 197V at City College of San Francisco.